 The Solution: Invisalign or Complete Dental Makeovers

-Thanks to rapid progression medical technology has made in the last decade, nobody in Singapore has to live with a crooked smile.
+Thanks to rapid progression medical technology has made in the last decade, a crooked smile is no longer something one has to live with.
 The advent of Invisalign and other procedures has simplified the treatment of malocclusion.

 Invisalign are invisible braces that can be fitted to your teeth without anyone noticing them – thanks to their clear colour.
 They also provide an added benefit of being removable, so bid farewell to the hesitation and problems while cleaning and brushing your teeth.

-For expert advice on the solution that will provide lasting relief, contact us now.
+For more in-depth advice on the solution that will provide lasting relief, contact us now.